 Here is a chart that shows the most common grains that have gluten and those that are gluten-free.

-The chart above shows the obvious sources of gluten that you will need to avoid if you are sensitive.
+This chart above shows the obvious sources of gluten that you will need to avoid if you are sensitive.
 However, there are many products that may contain gluten by another name.
-Many packaged soups, some cheeses and cheese spreads, ketchup, candies, soy sauce, salad dressings, lunchmeats, frozen dinners and even non-dairy creamers may be hidden sources of gluten.
+Many packaged soups, some cheeses and cheese spreads, ketchup, candies, soy sauce, salad dressings, lunch meats, frozen dinners and even non-dairy creamers may be hidden sources of gluten.

 Read the label